zeppelinhangar/selfhosting/docs/patch/better-archives.md

 > Higher clean command limits and message retentions
 >
 > Database performance improvements to queries for the `messages` table
+>
+> Better-looking archive view webpage (and archives are now based on the dashboard)

 ## Downloading the Patch